stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * And _y_ rotates vertically so the camera is facing the corner of the chalet with the door.

-We run the demo and see what we get - which is a bit of a mess!
+We run the demo and see what we get, which is a bit of a mess!

 ![Broken Chalet Model](mess.png)

 There are a couple of issues here:

-* The texture looks upside down - the grass is on the roof and vice-versa.
+* The texture looks upside down, the grass is on the roof and vice-versa.

-* We are seeing bits of the model that should be obscured - fragments are being rendered arbitrarily overlapping each other.
+* Fragments are being rendered arbitrarily overlapping each other.

 ### Texture Coordinate Invert

 The upside-down texture is due to the fact that OBJ texture coordinates (and OpenGL) assume an origin at the bottom-left of the image, whereas for Vulkan the 'start' of the texture image is the top-left corner.

-We _could_ fiddle the texture coordinates in the shader, or flip the texture using an editor application, or invert it programatically at load time, but none of these resolve the actual root problem.
-Flipping the image just adds extra effort and inverting at load-time would only make loading slower.
-Instead we will flip the vertical texture coordinates _once_ when the model is loaded.
+We _could_ fiddle the texture coordinates in the shader, or flip the texture using an editor application, or invert it programatically at load time.
+However none of these resolve the actual root problem, flipping the image would just add extra effort, and inverting at load-time would only make loading slower.
+Instead the vertical texture coordinate is flipped _once_ when the OBJ model is first loaded.

-The following adapter method flips the vertical component of each texture coordinate before it is instantiated:
+The following adapter method flips the vertical component of each texture coordinate:

 ```java
 private static Coordinate2D flip(float[] array) {